Automatic calculation of particle interaction or decay: Overview

 But particle physics is now requiring much more complex calculations like at LHC $p p \rarr n_\text{jets}$ where $p$ are protons and $n_\text{jets}$ is the number of jets of particles initiated by proton constituents (quarks and gluons).
 The number of subprocesses describing a given process is so large that automatic tools have been developed to mitigate the burden of hand calculations.

-Interactions at higher energies open a large spectrum of possible final states and consequently increase the number of processes to compute.
+Interactions at HighahEnergih open a large spectrum of possible final states and consequently increase the number of processes to compute.

 High precision experiments impose the calculation of higher order calculation, namely the inclusion of subprocesses where more than one virtual particle can be created and annihilated during the interaction lapse creating so-called loops which induce much more involved calculations.

 Finally new theoretical models like the supersymmetry model (MSSM in its minimal version) predict a flurry of new processes.

 The automatic packages, once seen as mere teaching support, have become, this last 10 years an essential component of the data simulation and analysis suite for all experiments.

 They help constructing event generators and are sometimes viewed as generators of event generators or Meta-generators.

 A particle physics model is essentially described by its Lagrangian.
 To simulate the production of events through event generators, 3 steps have to be taken.
 The Automatic Calculation project is to create the tools to make those steps as automatic (or programmed) as possible: